 ✓ Best price guarantee via Discover Cars

-#6 What to see around the Zakynthos Shipwreck
+#6 Places to see around the Zakynthos Shipwreck

-Navagio is one of the most remote corners of Zakynthos.
-If you don’t want to make the long journey just because of the shipwreck, you can make a detour to the popular bathing bays in the northwest (including Porto Vromi).
-Shopping enthusiasts come to Barbara’s Boutique BLE in Anafonitria at their expense.
+Navagio is one of the most remote spots on Zakynthos.
+If you don’t want to make the long drive just for the shipwreck, you can also take a detour to the popular swimming coves in the northwest (including Porto Vromi).
+Shopping enthusiasts will find what they’re looking for at Barbara’s boutique BLE in Anafonitria.

-A visit to the Agios Georgios Monastery, which is located on the thoroughfare only a few minutes from the Shipwreck Beach Viewpoint, is worthwhile.
-The monastery, which dates back to 1535, impresses with its typical Venetian architecture.
-In addition to the main church, the massive fortified tower with pitch noses in the rustic monastery courtyard is impressive.
+A visit to the Agios Georgios Monastery, located on the main road just a few minutes from the Shipwreck Beach Viewpoint, is well worth your time.
+Built in 1535, the monastery captivates with its typical Venetian architecture.
+In addition to the main church, the massive defensive tower with its arrowslits in the rustic monastery courtyard is particularly impressive.

-In the workshop directly in front of the monastery, interested parties can gain an insight into mosaic art.
-In addition to icons and religious motifs, small murals and even large table tops are made from the mini pebbles.
-You can look over the shoulder of the friendly monk Thrasius at work.
+In the workshop right in front of the monastery, visitors can get a glimpse into the art of mosaic-making.
+In addition to icons and religious motifs, small wall hangings and even large tabletops are crafted from the tiny pebbles.
+You can practically look right over the shoulder of the friendly monk Thrasius as he works.

 Boat trip to the Blue Caves near Korithi

-There are numerous caves and grottos around Zakynthos coast.
-In the northeast, from the coastal town of Agios Nikolaos and from Cape Skinari, you can take the so-called Blue Caves visit.
+There are numerous caves and grottos along the coast of Zakynthos.
+In the northeast, you can take excursion boats from the coastal town of Agios Nikolaos and Cape Skinari to visit the so-called Blue Caves.
 The Blue Caves are located below the hamlet of Korithi.
-The Potamitis family offers tours at two piers (Old Windmill and Cape Skinari).
+The Potamitis family offers tours from two different piers (Old Windmill and Cape Skinari).

-The cave formations, in which the water sparkles azure blue, sometimes have bizarre names such as Batman Cave.
-Ideally, you will take the tour with a compact speedboat, so you can also marvel at some caves from the inside.
-During the trip, a stopover for a bathing stay can be made on request.
-More information on GetYourGuide*:
+The cave formations, where the water sparkles azure blue, have some whimsical names, such as Batman Cave.
+Ideally, you should take the tour on a compact speedboat so you can also marvel at some of the caves from the inside.
+During the trip, a stop for swimming can be made upon request.
+More info on GetYourGuide*:

-➲ To the boat trips along the coast*
+➲ To the boat tours along the coast*

-For wine lovers, a visit to the Goumas Estate Winery – Art & Wine is recommended after the trip to the shipwreck.
-In an idyllic location on the mountain road between Maries and Alikes lies the winery of Giannis and Despina.
-In years of work, the friendly couple has restored the old family property from the 18th century.
+For wine lovers, a visit to the Goumas Estate Winery – Art & Wine is highly recommended after the shipwreck tour.
+The winery owned by Giannis and Despina is situated in an idyllic location on the mountain road between Maries and Alikes.
+Over many years, the friendly couple has restored the old family estate dating back to the 18th century.

 The winery can be visited daily between 9 a.m. and 8 p.m. by appointment.
-Tours including tasting of at least five wines start from €10 per person.
-Only local grape varieties such as Avgoustiatis and Vostilidi are used, which develop strong aromas due to the microclimate of the mountainous region.
-Giannis is not only a passionate winemaker, but also an icon painter, among other things he designs interior walls of Greek churches.
+Tours, including a tasting of at least five wines, start at €10 per person.
+Only local grape varieties such as Avgoustiatis and Vostilidi are used, which develop robust aromas due to the microclimate of the mountainous region.
+Giannis is not only a passionate winemaker but also an icon painter; among other things, he decorates the interior walls of Greek churches.

-→ More articles and numerous travel tips for Zakynthos can be found here:
+→ You can find more articles and numerous travel tips for Zakynthos here:

 - Zakynthos Highlights